Roasted Brussel Sprouts and Asparagus

 Storing leftovers

-Fridge: I almost never have leftovers of this dish but if you do, you can store leftovers in the fridge for up to 3 days.
-Reheat leftovers in the oven at 400F for 10 minutes.
+- Fridge: I almost never have leftovers of this dish but if you do, you can store leftovers in the fridge for up to 3 days.
+Reheat leftovers in the oven at 400F for 10 minutes or in the air fryer at 375F for 5-6 minutes.

-Freezer: I do not recommend freezing leftovers as they will get mushy when defrosted.
+- Freezer: I do not recommend freezing, the texture will be off when defrosted.

 Roasted Brussel Sprouts and Asparagus